Novius cardinalis: As a biological control agent

 An outbreak of cottony cushion scale in California led to the importation of 514 "vedalia beetles" from Australia in 1888 as a biological control agent to protect plantations of citrus trees.
 The effort was successful, becoming a "spectacular" instance of biological control.
 This was followed by regular commercial use for that purpose.

 Distribution

-Novius cardinalis is native to Australia.
-It has been introduced in citrus-growing regions of Europe and the United States.
+Novius cardinalis is native to Australia and has since been introduced to citrus-growing regions of Europe and the United States.